WIS-MICC-CellObservatory/PME_Kinetics/README.md

 - FN_Ch1Overlay.tif 	- the original brightfield channel with overlay of the segmented Embryos in magenta (EmbryoColor)
 - FN_Ch2_AboveTh.tif - the flourescnce channel after background subtraction and where all pixels below MinIntensityToMeasureare set to 0
 - FN_Ch2Overlay.tif 	- the original flourescnce channel with overlay of the segmented Embryos in magenta (EmbryoColor), and PME signal above threshold in yellow (IntensityColor)
-- FN_DetailedResults.xls - the detailed measurements with one line for each embros in the image
+- FN_DetailedResults.xls - an Excel file with one line for each embryo in the image file.
+Embryos are numbered according to their position along the y axis of the photo, not along the x.
+So, if you labeled the left most embryo as 1 in your file name, it might not be 1 in the Excel file.
+To check which embryo is which, open the file: FN_Ch1Overlay.tif or FN_Ch1Overlay_Manual.tif (if you corrected the ROI for any of the embryos in this image).
+In this image, each embryo is numbered and the numbering corresponds to the numbering in the excel sheet.
 - FN_EmbryosRoiSet.zip   - the embryo segments used for measurements - this file can be used for manually update
 - FN__Segmentation Stage 2.h5  - the Crystal Domain segments used for measurements